 As the game went on both sides continued to create goal scoring opportunities, with Mansfields Chris Goddard showing excellent tenacity and ball control to force a last minute outstretched leg from the England goalkeeper to save a certain goal.
 This was followed shortly after by a top level save from Mansfield goalkeeper David Smith with an outstretched hand saving a goal bound effort.

-Ultimately the quality in the England side shone through as dominance led to a run of late goals for the hosts, providing them with a resounding 8-0 win.
+Ultimately the quality in the England side shone through proofreading services online as dominance led to a run of late goals for the hosts, providing them with a resounding 8-0 win.
 The victory however did not come without its tests for the champions, and their coach, Andy Taylor, was quick to point out the game provided the perfect final warm up for his team as they head towards the upcoming Home internationals